BZLZHH/NG-GL4ES/README.md

 2. Be able to render some minecraft shaders;

-3. Be able to run Minecraft in high version(like Minecraft 1.21.4).
+3. Be able to run Minecraft in high version(like Minecraft 1.21.4 and Minecraft 1.12.2).

 Usage
 ====